Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/rotate.rst

   The closer the mouse is to the elements's center, the higher the rotation influence.
 - :kbd:`LMB` click to accept changes.

-The amount of rotation will be displayed in the bottom left hand corner of the 3D window.
+The amount of rotation will be displayed in the bottom left hand corner of the 3D View editor.

 .. figure:: /images/editors_3dview_Transformations-Basic-Rotate-rotate_value_header.jpg